-Indigestion is a general term referring to mild discomfort in the upper belly or abdomen and often occurs during or right after eating.
+Indigestion is a general term referring to mild discomfort in the upper belly.
 One of the common symptoms of indigestion is heartburn.

 Heartburn is characterized by a bitter taste in the mouth and throat along with a burning sensation in the lower portion of the chest.
 It occurs when the stomach acid goes to your food pipe.

 What is the difference between indigestion and food poisoning?

 Food poisoning is generally caused by a bacterial, viral, or rarely parasitic infection.
 The affected individual experiences abdominal pain, stomach cramps, severe diarrhea, and vomiting.
 It is more severe but shorter in duration than a stomach bug.